validatedpatterns/docs/content/patterns/industrial-edge/application.md

 ## Background

 Up until now the Industrial Edge 2.0 validated patterns has focused primarily on successfully deploying the architectural pattern.
 Now it is time to see GitOps and DevOps in action as we go through a number of demonstrations to change both configuration information and the applications that we are deploying.

 If you have already deployed the data center and optionally a factory (edge) cluster, then you have already seen several applications deployed in the OpenShift GitOps console.
-If you haven't done this then we recommend you deploy the data center after you have setup the Quay repositories described below.

 ## Prerequisite preparation

-### Quay public registry setup

-In the [Quay.io](https://quay.io) registry please ensure you have the following repositories and that they are set for public access.
-Replace your-org with the name of your organization or Quay.io username.

-* _your-org_/iot-software-sensor
-* _your-org_/iot-consumer
-* _your-org_/iot-frontend
-* _your-org_/iot-anomaly-detection
-* _your-org_/http-ionic

-These repositories are needed in order to provide container images built at the data center to be consumed by the factories (edge).

 ### Local laptop/workstation